IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 the correct parts are displayed and dismissed appropriately.

 Panels are used for a wide range of functionalities.
-This is not limited to opening panels when pressing a menu item, but also notification panels, process panels, and even the main menu itself.
+This is not limited to opening panels when pressing a menu item, but also notification panels, main process panels, and even the main menu itself.

 A menu item can be associated with a frontend.
 This menu item is added to the main menu to open the frontend's main task panel and can also be used to create the frontend on demand.